 Otherwise directly or indirectly... “harm characteristics that qualify the property for inclusion n the National Register of Historic Places.”
 [36 C.F.R. §800.9(b).]

 Under NEPA, there would be a significant impact to cultural resources if the project has an adverse effect on scientific, cultural, or historical resources.
 The determination of adverse effects is made by the lead federal agencies in consultation with State Historic Preservation Office and other interested parties.
 An adverse effect occurs when a project impacts qualities of a cultural resource that contributes to its National Register eligibility to the degree that the resource can no longer convey it importance as an historic property.
-Therefore, the above NEPA significance criteria was considered with the CEQA criteria in the determination of potential project impacts.
+Therefore, the above NEPA significance criteria were considered with the CEQA criteria in the determination of potential project impacts.

 California Environmental Quality Act Significance Criteria